qeffects/helium/README.md

 ```

 ## Input in depth
-Input is the main intended way of using/catching user input, it's all callback based, there are 2 types of input subscriptions: Basic, Advanced
+The Input module is the main intended way of using/catching user input, it's all callback based, there are 2 types of input subscriptions: Basic, Advanced

 **the basic events**, named after the ones in love, will pass in the same arguments as the love event handlers will, these are one-off events, that simply execute the callback if it falls within the subscription area.